 Aptitude tests are designed to identify what a person is capable of doing or learning.
 Tests might evaluate a person’s communication, numerical, reasoning, behavioral, and technical competencies, giving employers a better understanding of how well a job candidate might perform if given the right training and direction.
 For self-assessment, an aptitude test can do the same by pinpointing what types of tasks your brain is wired to do.
 It may also help you determine if furthering your education is needed to reach your aptitude potential.
 If tests show that you would be a good mentor or coach, for example, then an online degree in leadership would prepare you to live up to your career aptitude.

-There are a wide variety of self-assessment tools that are available on the internet that can prove valuable in your pursuit of informed career advancement.
+There are a wide variety of self-assessment tools that are available on the internet that can prove valuable in your pursuit of career development.
 However, if you don’t have time to conduct one on your own, you will get the chance to do so as a student once you are enrolled at Ottawa University.
 Our students are given the opportunity to take the Smarter Measure Assessment, which is an interactive tool designed to help students recognize their strengths and provides resources to strengthen their areas of opportunity.
 It provides useful insights regarding:

 - Life Factors - Availability of time, support from family and employers, finances, etc.

 - Learning styles - Based on the multiple intelligences model

 - Technical Individual Attributes - motivation, procrastination, willingness to ask for help, etc.